prantlf/minified-size/README.md

 * `streams` - an array of readable streams with source code to process
 * `sources` - an array of strings with source code to process
 * `gzip` - a boolean to disable estimating the gzipped output size, or an object with [options for gzip].
+* `brotli` - a boolean to disable estimating the brotlied output size, or an object with [parameters for brotli].
 * `minifier` - a string choosing the JavaScript minifier ("esbuild" - default, "terser" or "babel")

 ### Errors